 They were cheering for a cartoon character from TV.
 They love his posters.
 They adore his image.

-I think I’m going to quit whining about Dirk being disrespected.
-The kids nowadays can’t even name “Tim Duncan’’ if you spot them the “Spurs’’ and the
+DONUT 5: I think I'm going to quit whining about Dirk being disrespected.
+The kids nowadays can't even name "Tim Duncan'' if you spot them the "Spurs'' and the "three-time MVP''!

 Check the short video from "Jeopardy'' …

 One, I like how the girl knows "Parker.''
 Likely due to who he's married to.

 Two, I love Alex' inability to hide his disappointment.
 "Nooooouuuuuuuhhhhh,'' Trebek says to the boy's "Carmelo Anthony'' guess.

 DONUT 6: NY media outlets report that the Yankees "personally'' visited Cliff Lee in Arkansas.
 How else would you visit a free agent?
 Impersonally?

 DONUT 7: I mentioned over the weekend that Shawn Marion has shown high-level effectiveness almost no matter what he's asked to do.

 Most guys, it's, "Tell me the rules/boundaries/definitions and I'll play by those.''

 One night (Boston) he's asked to take just two shots.